 We operate in an industry that is heavily regulated and as such, deeply affected by the political and legislative process.
 We strongly believe that Cabot’s long-term value to our shareholders is enhanced by a business environment that protects and supports the oil and gas industry.
 Our primary focus in this area is on compliance with state and federal laws governing our activities, rather than on active participation in the political or legislative process.
 From time to time, however, Cabot supports organizations that are active in the public policy and political engagement processes as they affect the exploration, production and transportation of natural gas and oil.
 In so doing, Cabot strictly adheres to our Policy on Political Contributions and Activities, referenced above, and to all U.S. and state laws and regulations that govern political engagement for U.S. public companies.
-In 2015, our total political contributions were $0, and in 2014, they were $50,000.
+In 2019 and 2018, our total political contributions were $96,000 and $60,000 respectively.

-Our Board of Directors reviews all corporate political contributions and lobbying expenditures, if any.
-The Corporate Governance and Nominations Committee is responsible for reviewing our Political Contributions and Activities policy within our Code of Business Conduct annually and recommending changes to the Board, as necessary.
+Our Board of Directors reviews all corporate political contributions, if any.
+The Governance and Social Responsibility Committee is responsible for reviewing our Political Contributions and Activities policy within our Code of Business Conduct annually and recommending changes to the Board, as necessary.

 Our Chairman of the Board and CEO approves the Company’s participation in, and levels of contributions to, all business and trade associations.
-In 2015, the total non-deductible portion of our dues paid to all business and trade associations in which we participated in 2015, as reported to us by those associations, was approximately $370,000.
+In 2019, the total non-deductible portion of our dues paid to all business and trade associations in which we participated in 2019, as reported to us by those associations, was approximately $1.4 million.